 What does that mean for worship?

-During Lockdown we had been posting content online, both here and on our Facebook page, as well as producing downloadable material for worship at home and keeping in touch through conversations.
+During the first Lockdown we had been posting content online, both here and on our Facebook page, as well as producing downloadable material for worship at home and keeping in touch through conversations.
 This will continue.
-We have been greatly encouraged and humbled by the growing online faith community and their willingness to share with us.
-Not everyone will feel comfortable or able to return to services yet and we want to make sure that we are walking alongside all of those following online.
+We have been greatly encouraged and humbled by the growing online faith community and their willingness to share with us and we want to make sure that we are walking alongside all of those following online.

 The Church of England has also provided a wide range of resources for continuing worship at home.
 These include online services and downloadable resources.
 More information can be found on their website here.